+31 (0)73 - 220 2000 | info@brandcompliance.com

 There are standards committees that periodically assess whether an established standard is still adequate, or whether it is necessary to update it.
 If the standard is adjusted, it is also determined how the assessment process is changed.
 As a certified organization, you are given an implementation period to implement the changes.
 A new assessment will be carried out by the certification body, based on the adjusted requirements.

-The formal meaning of accreditation is: “The recognition by an authoritative organization that another organization or person is competent to perform a particular task”.
+The formal meaning is: “The recognition by an authoritative organization that another organization or person is competent to perform a particular task”.

 Every country has an authoritative organization that can grant accreditations to certification bodies or conformity assessment bodies (CAB).
 In the Netherlands this is the Council for Accreditation (RvA), in Belgium this is the Belac.